 - Line a baking or cookie sheet with parchment paper or grease the bottom.

-- Food processor: place flour, baking powder, salt, sugar, and orange zest in the bowl of a food processor fitted with the steel blade.
+- In the food processor: place 2 ¾ cups all-purpose flour, 1 tablespoon baking powder, ¼ teaspoon salt, 7 tablespoons sugar and ½ teaspoon lemon zest in the bowl of a food processor fitted with the steel blade.
 Pulse a few times to mix.

 - Scatter the cold butter cubes on top, and process on low until the mixture is grainy and the butter the size of peas.
 Don't overprocess.

-- Scatter the cold butter pieces on top and integrate by hand or with a pastry cutter or pastry blender.
+- Scatter 6 ounces unsalted butter pieces on top and integrate by hand or with a pastry cutter.
 The pieces of butter should be the size of peas and beans.
 It will be irregular.
-Then, follow the recipe below.

-- For both methods: transfer the mixture to a large mixing bowl and add the berries.
+- For both methods: transfer the mixture to a large mixing bowl and add 1 ½ cups raspberries.
 If using frozen raspberries, don't thaw them.
 Mix lightly with a spoon or rubber spatula.

-- Drizzle the buttermilk and cream over the flour mixture.
+- Drizzle ½ cup buttermilk and ¼ cup heavy cream over the flour mixture.

 - Mix with a fork until it barely comes together, but don't mix too much, or the scones will be tough and flat.

-- On a lightly floured surface, transfer the mixture and pat it together, folding it unto itself a few times (I use a dough scraper or dough cutter to help me fold the dough onto itself) until you have a circle of dough that holds together.
+- On a lightly floured surface, transfer the mixture and pat it together, folding it unto itself a few times until you have a circle of dough that holds together (I use a dough scraper).
 It will still be shaggy in places.
 Don't be tempted to overwork it as you would a pie crust.
 I don't use a rolling pin, but if you want to, roll it very lightly, you don't want to press it down, simply pat it so it holds together.

 - Make a circle with the dough, about 2 inches high.